adnanvaldes/SLIC-Posterizer/README.md

 - Edge preservation with threshold controls
 - Optional overlay of superpixel boundaries
 - Command-line usage or import as a Python module
-- Optional `low-memory` and `chunking` parameters to optimize processing in low resource environments

 ---